This post may contain affiliate links meaning that, I may make commission if you purchase through my links. Learn More.

 - While goals are for a specific time, habits can last forever.

 Those are just 5 benefits of developing good habits as a way to reach your new monthly goals.

-THEN, you have to translate that SMART goal into actionable daily habits.
-For this example, that may be developing a healthy grocery list, meal planning, exploring new healthy recipes, etc. See how these daily habits all help you get to the overall goal of “eating healthier”?
+See how these small daily habits all help you get to the big overall goal of “eating healthier”?

 The bottom line is… if you want to see progress with your goals, you have got to start with your everyday habits.

 Okay, so you have some new goals for your new month.
 You’ve narrowed them down, made them into SMART goals, and have come up with the daily habits necessary to achieve them.
 Now what?!

 The first step I always take with my “new month, new goals” is to get organized.
 If you have spent any time on my blog, you know I have a huge love for planning.

 Whether you already use a planner or not, this is an essential step for setting successful goals for yourself.